Our Regulatory Approach

 Designed with Regulation in Mind

-Zypra was built from the ground up with a clear understanding of global regulatory frameworks governing digital currencies, virtual assets, and payment systems.
-Rather than operate in a grey area, we made deliberate architectural decisions that position Zypra outside the scope of most financial services regulations — not by avoidance, but by design.
+Zypra was built from the ground up with a clear understanding of global regulatory frameworks governing digital tokens, virtual assets, and payment systems.
+Rather than operate in a grey area, we made deliberate architectural decisions — non-custodial, on-device, and peer-to-peer — intended to minimise the regulated activities Zypra performs.
+Where a regulator or supervisory body determines that obligations apply, Zypra engages constructively and complies.

 We believe transparency builds trust.
 This page explains how Zypra works, what it is, and — equally important — what it is not.